How We Learn

 Part of being a good thinker is the ability to reflect on one’s thinking and learning.
 Metacognition is a $100 word that students at Phoenix love to use to describe the reflections they write or share with a teacher at the beginning, middle, and end of all important pieces of work.
 Reading or listening toThe students describe what they liked best about the work, or how they could make it more challenging, or how did their current discoveries connect with previous work, always including the word “because”.

-World as Campus – Learning in the context of the real world
+The World is our Campus – Learning in the context of the real world

 In The Neighborhood